DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/Lambda-APIG/README.md

 ### Error Handling

 Configure Lambda to use DLQ for failed requests retry.
-[How?](https://www.youtube.com/watch?v=nqQh2KmHiLY)
+[How?](https://www.youtube.com/watch?v=nqQh2KmHiLY).
+Note DLQ only works for lambda Async invocation model.

 ### Use SSM Parameter Store for env-vars